verbilonikita/Landing---Banki---DONE/readme.md

 # Basic Landing

-Desided to practice old-school float way of CSS layout building.
+Desided to practice old-school float way of CSS layout building, so no flex-box or grid on that.

 Website: https://blissful-bassi-7f178b.netlify.app/